Biden, Lapid agree to stop Iran nuke program, differ on how

 Biden and Lapid also participated in a virtual summit with India and the United Arab Emirates, a collection of countries called the I2U2.
 The United Arab Emirates announced it will help finance a $2 billion project supporting agriculture in India.

-The president also received Israel's top civilian honor, the Presidential Medal of Honor, from President Isaac Herzog.
+The president was also honored with Israel's top civilian honor, the Presidential Medal of Honor, from President Isaac Herzog.

-Biden also planned to meet with U.S. athletes participating in the Maccabiah Games.
+Biden finished his day with a stop at Jerusalem's Teddy Stadium to greet U.S. athletes competing in the Maccabiah Games.
 Also known as the “Jewish Olympics,” it’s the country’s largest sporting event and held every four years for Israeli and Jewish athletes from all over world.

 Megerian reported from Washington.
-Associated Press writers Josef Federman in Jerusalem, Amir Vahdat in Tehran and Darlene Superville in Washington contributed to this report.
+Associated Press writers Josef Federman in Jerusalem, Amir Vahdat in Tehran and Darlene Superville and Zeke Miller in Washington contributed to this report.

 Credit: Atef Safadi